Select language : EN | 中文

 Cone Biopsy (Conization)

 This is generally regarded as a more extensive form of a typical cervical biopsy—a cone-shaped wedge of abnormal cervical tissue will be removed from the cervix and sent for examination.
 A cone biopsy is usually used to remove abnormal tissue high in the cervical canal.
 In most cases, this procedure is performed in the clinic as an outpatient day-surgery procedure under local anaesthesia.
 It is rarely necessary to have a general anaesthesia.
-A cone biopsy can be used for both diagnostic and treatment purposes, as abnormal cervical tissue are removed.
+A cone biopsy can be used for both diagnostic and treatment purposes, as abnormal cervical tissue is removed.

 • When is a cone biopsy done?